 Historically, the major use of HCB as a pesticide was as a fungicide.
 HCB was used worldwide as an agricultural fungicide from the early twentieth century, particularly as a seed dressing to prevent fungal diseases in grain and other field crops.
 Its use was particularly extensive in the former Soviet Union, giving rise to significant environmental concerns associated with the chemical in the countries of that region.
 Pesticide uses of HCB have been effectively discontinued in most countries, where reductions began in the 1970s and led to a near-complete phase-out by the early 1990s.
 There are no specific exemptions for use of the chemical under the Stockholm Convention (previous exemptions have expired).

-HBC formulations included dust to prevent fungal attacks containing 10 -40 per cent HCB, often mixed with other seed protectants, particularly lindane (0.5 -1.0 per cent), to prevent insect attacks on stored seeds.
+HCB formulations included dust to prevent fungal attacks containing 10 -40 per cent HCB, often mixed with other seed protectants, particularly lindane (0.5 -1.0 per cent), to prevent insect attacks on stored seeds.

 Other uses include: